akshayparthasarathy/WOW/README.md

 # WOW
 This GitHub repo contains the programs and other required files that I have used to complete my WOW project.
 This markdown file will provide a brief description of the code files.
+I used Python 3.9.7 and Visual Studio Code.

 ## Old (Folder)
 Contains the code for the original robot motion algorithm that used a single shot to detect and move to objects.
 No longer in use.
 It has to be run in the following order: